-Mould: Mould filaments visible to the naked eye, either inside or outside of producing a smudgy, smeared, flecked or coated effect, that seriously detracts the appearance of the produce.
+Mould: mould filaments visible to the naked eye, either inside or outside of producing a smudgy, smeared, flecked or coated effect, that seriously detracts the appearance of the produce.

-Foreign odour and/or taste: Any odour or taste that is not characteristic of the product.
+Foreign odour and/or taste: any odour or taste that is not characteristic of the product.

-Dirt: Very apparent adhering or embedded dirt, soil, mud or dust, associated with the product, except mineral impurities. {see definitions of extraneous vegetable material} product.
+Dirt: very apparent adhering or embedded dirt, soil, mud or dust, any visible and/or apparent matter or material not usually Foreign matter:

+associated with the product, except mineral impurities. { see definitions of extraneous vegetable material} product.